pr0ximaCent/Grey-Matter/README.md

 npm run dev
 ```

-Open [http://localhost:5173](http://localhost:5173) in your browser to view the project.
+Open [http://localhost:5173](http://localhost:5173) in your browser to preview the project.

 ## <a name="snippets">🕸️ Snippets</a>